smblab/candidate/README.markdown

 - Add REST gateway to service launch code
 - Add kubernetes deployment configuration

+# Frontend
+If you don't feel like a backend or fullstack guy, create a frontend for these services and submit that instead.
+We're looking for developers in general - fullstack, backend, frontend and SRE.

 # Be creative, feel free

 Looking forward for your submissions,